 Temples of Maheshwar

-Maheshwar is also called the temple town because of quite a number of popular temples across the town.
+Locals call Maheshwar as ‘temple town’ because of quite a number of popular temples across the town.
 Some of the important ones are:

 Near the fort: Kashi Vishwanath temple (east end of Maheshwar ghats) | Ahilyeshwar Shivalay (inside fort) | Narmada temple (Shiva temple, west end of Narmada Ghat; near Laxmi Bai Chhatri).